Ataba29/SoundSigns/README.md

 ## Known Limitations

 - Limited vocabulary dataset (~150 signs)
-- Words not in dataset are finger-spelled letter by letter
+- Words not in the dataset are finger-spelled letter by letter
 - Translation accuracy depends on ChatGPT's ISL gloss generation
-- Requires quiet environment for optimal speech recognition
+- Requires a quiet environment for optimal speech recognition
-- System latency of 3-5 seconds for complete translation process
+- System latency of 3-5 seconds for the complete translation process

 ## Contributing

-This project was developed as a capstone project by Ahmad Ataba and Waseem Saleem under the supervision of Dr. Reuven Cohen at Braude College.
+This project was developed as a completed academic capstone project and is no longer under active development.
+At this time, we are **not accepting contributions or pull requests**.

+Thank you for your interest and understanding.

 ## Dataset Attribution